Attorney General Garland Announces Special Counsel for Two Trump Criminal Probes

-Attorney General Merrick Garland announced Friday that he had appointed a special counsel to weigh criminal charges against former President Donald Trump over two ongoing investigations: Trump’s potential mishandling and retention of classified materials, and his efforts to overturn the 2020 election and stay in power.
+Attorney General Merrick Garland announced Friday that he had appointed a special counsel to weigh criminal charges against former President Donald Trump over two ongoing investigations: Trump’s potential mishandling and retention of classified materials, and his efforts to overturn the 2020 election.

-“Today, I signed an order appointing Jack Smith to serve as special counsel,” Garland said Friday at the DOJ building in Washington, D.C.
+Garland went on to say he had already signed an order appointing Jack Smith to serve as the special counsel.

-Smith, who started out as a local Manhattan prosecutor who has been working at the International Criminal Court investigating war crimes committee in Kosovo in recent years.
+Smith, who started out as a local Manhattan prosecutor before moving to the International Criminal Court to investigate war crimes, is a veteran prosecutor who once led the DOJ's Public Integrity Section.
 The Attorney General said Smith would soon be rushed back on a plane from The Hague to take on his new responsibilities “immediately.”

 Appointing Smith, Garland said, was “the right thing to do.”